IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 File Level Query Tools
 ++++++++++++++++++++++++

-File level query tools allow the user to ask natural language queries of data table's contents without having to download it.
+File level query tools allow the user to ask questions (e.g. natural language queries) of a data table's contents without having to download it.

 When a file has a query tool available, a query icon will appear next to that file in the file listing on the dataset page.
 On the file page itself, the query tool will appear in a Query tab either immediately or once a guestbook has been filled in or terms, if any, have been agreed to.